The 21st Century Retirement Plan: Accumulate Phase

 Rule 3: Be willing to take risk as time is on your side.

-For this illustration we will return to our model saver who saves 10% and starts at age 25, but this time our investor only invests 50% of their money in the stock market.
+For this illustration (table 4) we will return to our model saver who saves 10% and starts at age 25, but this time our investor only invests 50% of their money in the stock market.
 In the current interest rate environment, we are assuming the other 50% has a zero return, net of inflation.
 This may even be generous as the US Treasury’s Inflation Protected Securities (TIPS) at the time of writing have negative yields for all maturities out to 2050; and money market yields are close to zero and so well below the inflation rate.

 The Risk Averse Investor: Potential cost – $3,091,000

-Understand that ‘safety’ or ‘risk aversion’ can have a price: This is perhaps the most important lesson of all.
+Understand that ‘safety’ or ‘risk aversion’ can have a price: This is perhaps the most important lesson of all, in our opinion.
 The paradox is that we believe you put your retirement at greater risk by playing it safe, especially in the early years when you have the longest timeframe.
 As you get closer to retirement, managing risk becomes more important.
 Of all the rules and their consequences, it might surprise you that in the current interest rate environment being risk averse can cost you a lot more than either making a lower contribution or starting later.
-Even though our risk averse investor is just as diligent as the model saver, their final amount is nearly $3.1 million lower.
+Even though our risk averse investor is just as diligent as the model saver, their final amount is $3.1 million lower.
 This all leads to rule 4.

 Rule 4: Don’t get emotional about your statements.

-The purpose of this piece is to provoke thoughts about savings choices and give guidance.
+The purpose of this piece is to provoke thoughts about choices and give guidance.
 We hope it will promote discussions among younger investors and those that they trust for advice and counsel.
 We recognize that there will be readers who don’t have a formal relationship with a financial advisor, and we encourage you to explore what that relationship could do for you.